alob-mtc/invok/Readme.md

 This project is currently in **proof of concept** stage.
 While it demonstrates the core concepts of a self-hosted serverless framework, it is not yet production-ready.
 Key limitations include:

-- Limited runtime support (currently only Go)
+- Limited runtime support (currently Go and Node.js with TypeScript)
 - Basic error handling and recovery
 - No production-grade monitoring or logging
 - Limited scalability testing